 The simple answer is yes.

-In fact, the skin of salmon contains a fair amount of nutrients and provides a concentrated source of omega-3.
+In fact, the skin of salmon contains a broad range of essential nutrients and a high amount of omega-3.

 For the best-tasting salmon, it should be slightly crispy.